fredyGabriel/crackseg/configs/model/README.md

 This directory contains YAML configuration files for segmentation model parameters and architectures.

+## Final Status

+- All model and architecture configuration files are organized by component and purpose.
+- The structure supports modularity, reuse, and easy extension for new architectures or components.
+- All files are documented and versioned with the codebase.

 ## Structure

 - `architectures/` — Complete architecture configurations (U-Net, Swin, hybrid, etc.)